jorge-ramirez-upm/RepTate/RepTate/docs/source/developers/functionality.rst

 --------------

-RepTate applications are designed to accept a only a predifine file extension.
+RepTate applications are designed to accept a only a predefined file extension.
 As defined in the :ref:`goals_section` section, we want our new application ``ApplicationXY.py`` to accept ``.xy`` files.
 To do so, we modify ``class BaseApplicationXY`` of ``ApplicationXY.py`` as follows:

     .. code-block:: python
        :lineno-start: 53